Prologue: During the preparations for the birthday party at the beginning of The Lord of the Rings: The Fellowship of

 Later, one of the dwarves reports the ponies have all run off.
 Radagast the Brown, the wizard who keeps watch over the region, shows up with his rabbit-drawn sleigh.
 He tells Gandalf there is evil in the forest and in the old abandoned fortress of Dol Guldur.
 He recounts a fight with a spirit, the Witch King of Angmar, and gives Gandalf an object wrapped in cloth.

-Travelling through the cave, the party comes out over Rivendell, Thorin angrily declares this was Gandalf's plan all along.
+Travelling through the cave, the party comes out near Rivendell, home of Elrond.
+Thorin angrily declares this was Gandalf's plan all along.
 Elrond appears with his riders and greets Gandalf and the dwarves warmly.
 Gandalf convinces Thorin to show Elrond the map.
-Elrond notices it has to be read on the same calendar day and same half moon as when it was written, which luckily is that day.
+Elrond notices it has to be read on the same calendar day during the same phase of the moon as when it was written, which luckily is that night.
 Blue letters glow on the map under the moonlight.
 Elrond translates the instructions on how to find the entrance to the Lonely Mountain.
-They need to be in a certain spot on a certain day in late summer and the setting sun will show the door.
+They need to be in a certain spot on the mountainside on a certain day in late summer and the setting sun will show the door.

 Later, Gandalf meets with Saruman, Galadriel, and Elrond.
-They discuss the necromancer and some looming portents of evil.
+They discuss the mysterious necromancer and some looming portents of evil.
+Saruman seems indifferent, saying that the evil spirit was vanquished centuries before and couldn't possibly gain enough power to return, much less materialize again.
 Gandalf produces the object wrapped in cloth that he received from Radagast: an evil sword, a Morgul blade, that was supposed to have been buried deep in a mountain.
 Galadriel silently promises aid to Gandalf when needed.
-Meanwhile the dwarves and Bilbo continue their journey.
+Meanwhile, the dwarves and Bilbo continue their journey.